2025 Quebec City municipal election: Campaign

 In June 2025, a poll revealed that 78% of the population was either very or somewhat interested in the election campaign.
 Six political parties would be participating in this election, half of which were new.
 All the parties presented candidates in all council districts, with the exception of Parti du monde which was only running in the mayoral seat.
 In addition to the independent candidates, the election campaign began with 8 candidates for mayor and 115 candidates for city council.
 Of that, 50 were women and 73 were men.
 One candidate in Montcalm—Saint-Sacrement withdrew from the race on October 7, denouncing a "toxic climate" on the campaign trail.

 The first debate came on October 2 between Bruno Marchand and Sam Hamad on BLVD 102.1.
 This formula of "duels" between candidates was repeated by different media in the following days.
-A debate between the six party-affiliated candidadteas was organized by the Quebec City Chamber of Commerce at La salle Jean-Paul-Tardif on 7 October.
+A debate between the six party-affiliated candidates was organized by the Quebec City Chamber of Commerce at La salle Jean-Paul-Tardif on 7 October.
 A debate between five candidates was broadcast on Noovo on October 14.